cscherban/NextDog/README.md

 ## What is NextDog?

-NextDog gives you a **local Datadog-like experience** for your Next.js app during development.
+NextDog gives you a **local observability** for your Next.js app during development.
 It captures OpenTelemetry spans and console logs, and serves a real-time dashboard on `localhost:6789`.

 - **Spans** — see every request, its route, status code, and duration
 - **Logs** — `console.log/warn/error` captured with trace correlation
 - **Trace Waterfall** — click any request to see the full span hierarchy
 - **Attribute Filtering** — Datadog-style search with `!` (NOT), `OR`, click-to-filter
-- **Zero config** — two lines of code, no Docker, no accounts
+- **Zero config** — two lines of code

 ## Quick Start